makehaven/storage_manager/README.md

 - Add the ECK entity types `storage_unit`, `storage_assignment`, `storage_violation` and their bundles.
 - Recreate every field storage/instance from `config/optional/`.

-After any approach, review the form/view displays (e.g. expose `field_monthly_price` on the Storage Type form) to suit your editors.
+After any approach (command or manual), review the form/view displays (e.g. expose `field_monthly_price` on the Storage Type form) to suit your editors.